-Through the study of cultures across the globe from ancient times to the modern era, our History program will ground you in content knowledge of the past that provides perspective and context necessary for understanding our world today.
-Students can explore a wide variety of topics, including the American Civil War, Latin American Revolutions, the Holocaust, World War II, and youth culture in modern America.
+Through the study of cultures across the globe and across centuries, our History program will ground you in content knowledge of the past that provides perspective and context necessary for understanding our world today.
+Students can choose from a wide variety of classes, including the American Civil War, East Asia to 1800, the Holocaust, US Women's History, the Cold War in the Americas, Modern Africa, and Youth in Modern America.
 Through coursework, students hone analytical skills and approaches to problem solving that will be useful in future careers.

 - Opportunities to participate in study away tours, including an 11-day Civil War battlefield tour offered biennially